rjocoleman/vagrant-cloner/README.md

     - **testcloner**
         - **foo** - String containing a message to print to console.
     - **mysqlcleaner**
-        - **scripts** -- Array containing strings of URLs of remote SQL files to be run against the VM's database.
+        - **scripts** -- Array containing strings of URLs of SQL files to be run against the VM's database (curl is used to fetch these).
         - **vm_db_user** - Username to database server on VM.
         - **vm_db_password** - Password to database server on VM.